imrafaelmerino/vertx-mongo-values/docs/README.md

 [json-values](https://github.com/imrafaelmerino/json-values). **Jsons travel across the event bus, from verticle to verticle, back and forth, without being neither copied nor converted to BSON**.

-With **vertx-mongodb-effect** Jsons travel through the system all the way down without making any copy nor conversion to BSON.

 ## <a name="types"><a/> Supported types
 **json-values** supports the standard Json types: string, number, null, object, array; There are five number specializations: int, long, double, decimal, and BigInteger.